 I am most grateful for the two emails, very sobering, yet edifying in the assurance that God will do nothing except He reveal His intention to His servants the prophets (Amos 3:7).
 I believe you are seeing something that significantly coincides with my own impressions concerning a particular pattern of events that is already beginning to manifest, and may be expected to escalate very shortly.
 It would also seem significant that such premonitions of impending disaster should come now, on the eve of the New Year.
 I also feel the same sense of sad foreboding and find the content of your dream to be in very convincing agreement with what I believe the Lord has shown me of His larger strategy of both judgment and mercy towards both Israel and the Church.

-It is also reasonable to expect that terrorists will strategically aim to make physical proximity to Jewish enclaves a dangerous liability.(( This was the complaint by the Argentine neighbors near the Jewish Community Center and Israeli Consulate, which were bombed in the early 1990’s; and that living close to Jews endangered both themselves and their children.))
-Initial outrage and sympathy for Jewish suffering will eventually turn to resentment and contempt.
+It is also reasonable to expect that terrorists will strategically aim to make physical proximity to Jewish enclaves a dangerous liability.1 Initial outrage and sympathy for Jewish suffering will eventually turn to resentment and contempt.
 Through the attrition of disaster following upon disaster, popular sentiment will begin to yield to anti-Semitic propaganda, fingering the historical disposition of the Jew as a perennial source of world conflict.
 As pressures mount to the point of becoming personally threatening, otherwise cultured, pluralistic, humanistic hearts will begin to harden towards Israel and the Jews.
-There will be a natural desire to secure the safety of distance from Jews, who, together with all who are perceived as supporting Israel, are the especial objects of Islamic rage.
-Just as I once heard on a news program, an Islamic militant warn a reporter in an ominous demonic tone, “Stay away from the Jews; they have a dark future.”
+There will be a natural desire to secure the safety of distance from Jews, who, together with all who are perceived as supporting Israel, are the especial objects of Islamic rage – just as I once heard on a news program, when an Islamic militant warned a reporter in an ominous demonic tone, “Stay away from the Jews.
+They have a dark future.”

-I believe that in combination with the prophetic Word, preliminary disasters of the kind I have mentioned will awaken and prepare the Church to receive multitudes of Jews in flight.
+I believe that, in combination with the prophetic Word, preliminary disasters of the kind I have mentioned will awaken and prepare the Church to receive multitudes of Jews in flight.
 Jews, blinded to their own prophets, will not enjoy the Church’s advantage of anticipation and preparation.
 They will be in a panicked and helpless condition when the ultimate disaster comes with great suddenness.
 This is why the Church must prepare itself to receive them, and to bear before them a testimony of faith, love, and apostolic reality that is able to interpret Israel’s crisis in the light of the covenant and prophecy.
 God intends that His mercy be mediated to Israel through the Church, particularly believing Gentiles who, though ‘non-Torah’ observant, exhibit the power of the promised Holy Spirit by voluntarily laying down their lives, and so move Israel to emulation in preparation for the day of national regeneration (Isa.
 66:8; Zeph.
 3:9; Ezek.
 39:22; Zech.
 12:10, et al).
-Thus, Israel has a rendezvous with the Church in the wilderness, in the midst of a mutually experienced antichrist persecution.(( See Isa 35; Ezek 20; Rev 12 et al.))
+Thus, Israel has a rendezvous with the Church in the wilderness, in the midst of a mutually experienced antichrist persecution.4

-Through the same events that will vex the nations and exacerbate anti-Semitic sentiment, the true Church will begin to awaken and come to an awareness of the message concerning Israel and the Church, not only to the recognition and restoration of Israel’s theological centrality, but also to a prophetic call to practical preparation for the saving of life (a kind of Corrie Ten Boom expectancy),(( This, of course, as many of you know, is Ben Israel’s very mandate and call.)) because unless Jewish life is preserved, there can be no day of revelation and grace.
+Through the same events that will vex the nations and exacerbate anti-Semitic sentiment, the true Church will begin to awaken and come to an awareness of the message concerning Israel and the Church, not only to the recognition and restoration of Israel’s theological centrality, but also to a prophetic call to practical preparation for the saving of life (a kind of Corrie Ten Boom expectancy),5 because unless Jewish life is preserved, there can be no day of revelation and grace.
 Unless there is first ‘survival,’ there cannot be the opportunity for salvation.
 We must not separate what God has joined.
 Unless there is practical wisdom for natural provision (scripture denounces such failure to ‘provide’ 1Tim 5:8), the Church cannot proceed with its spiritual task.

 Prophetic certainty implies a “moving with fear” (holy fear) as a necessary corollary to the ‘obedience of faith.’
 “Noah being warned of God moved with fear …” This is not the slavish fear of unbelief; but the true fear of God that is nothing else than the true knowledge of God.
 The obedience of faith in the prophetic Word will once more be the difference between life and death.
 An example of this would be the difference that faith will make (and did make in 70 AD) when some will flee Jerusalem to places of refuge because of the prophetic Word (see Mt 24:16), while the unbelieving remain behind to their destruction.